futomi/html5-CC2650SensorTag.js/README.md

 A [`CC2650SensorTagPeriods`](#CC2650SensorTagPeriods-object) object is passed to the fulfillment handler.

-Note that this method can be called without setting any configurations using [`writeConfigurations()`](writeConfigurations-method) method.

 #### <a name="writePeriods-method">writePeriods(*periods, [callback]*)</a>

-This method starts to write the specified period settings to the targeted device and returns a `Promise` object as long as the `callback` was not specified as an argument.
+This method starts to write the specified period settings to the targeted device and returns a `Promise` object.

-A hash object must be passed to this method, which includes the period settings you want to set.
+A hash object must be passed to this method as the 1st argument, which includes the period settings you want to set.
 The hash object is part of the [`CC2650SensorTagPeriods`](#CC2650SensorTagPeriods-object) object.
 When you create the hash object, the structure of the object must be as same as the [`CC2650SensorTagPeriods`](#CC2650SensorTagPeriods-object) object.

 If the period settings were successfully written, a [`CC2650SensorTagPeriods`](#CC2650SensorTagPeriods-object) object representing the latest period settings will be passed to the fulfillment handler.

-The code below shows how to change the period settings for the IR temperature sensor and the gyroscope/accelerometer/magnetometer:
+The code below shows how to change the period settings for the IR temperature sensor and the movement sensor (gyroscope/accelerometer/magnetometer):

 ```JavaScript
 var p = {